UiPath-Services/StudioTemplates/README.md

 #### *Do not push directly to master/develop!* Create pull requests for that.
 You will need at least one approval.

+- Any new features will be created in a feature/<your_feature_name> branch
+- develop will always be the main branch that is the most up to date
+- the 'master' branches will be the release channels for the different projects that we have
+Ex: When we release a new update of Document Understanding Process, it will be published in master/DocumentUnderstandingProcess) from there it will be built and pushed to the official feed in Studio

 ## License
 Mixed.
 See each project individually.